lmcinnes/umap/doc/mutual_nn_umap.rst

 Citing our work
 ---------------
-If you use mutual-NN + UMAP in your work, please cite our paper:
+If you use our implementation in your work, please cite our paper:

 .. code:: bibtex